MAGIC-AI4Med/Deep-DxSearch/README.md

-## Key Insights
+## 💡Key Insights

-- We use the *LLM-based reinforcement learning* approach to enable the agent to learn ***when and how to retrieve information***, and ***how to optimize the reasoning paths*** through rule-based supervision tailored for diagnosis tasks.
+- We use the *LLM-based reinforcement learning* approach to enable the agent to learn ***when and how to retrieve information***, and ***how to optimize the reasoning paths*** through rule-based supervision tailored for diagnosis tasks. 🤖
-- We open-source a large-scale **disease-symptom(phenotype) guideline** based on reliable resources
+- We open-source a large-scale **disease-symptom(phenotype) guideline** based on reliable resources.  🤗
-- We open-source a processed **patient record database** collected from 5 datasets.
+- We open-source a processed **patient record database** collected from 5 datasets. 🤗
 - We open-source our **model checkpoint** which trained on multi-center diagnosis tasks in Huggingface.
-We hope this can Promote the development of agentic disease diagnosis.
+We hope this can Promote the development of agentic disease diagnosis. 🤗
 - Diagnostic workflow with retrieval corpus and performance compared to SOTAs here:

 <img src="https://github.com/MAGIC-AI4Med/DiagRL/blob/main/assets/performOverview.png"/>